 What needs to be checked during preflight?

 The things that need to be checked in a file depend on its intended usage.
 This means that it is impossible to provide one single set of rules that apply to every possible type of job or printing.
 Below is a general description of what should be checked and why it is checked, including the reason why each check is done.
-The overview is inspired by the GWG v4 specifications, as far as I know the only international standard that describes the requirements of print-ready PDF files.
+The overview is inspired by the GWG 2015 specifications.
+This is, as far as I know, the only international standard that describes the requirements of print-ready PDF files.
 I’ve simplified their recommendations here and there to keep the overview from getting too long.

 General file settings

 - The PDF file must be a certain version.
 This is done to avoid that someone uses a brand-new application to create a PDF that no-one else’s system can read yet.
-The GWG-specs recommend that the PDF is PDF/X-1a:2001compatible.
-This means that the file must be a PDF 1.3 or 1.4 file.
-These PDF versions have been around for more than 5 years so compatibility should not be a problem.
+The GWG-specs recommend that the PDF is PDF/X-4 compatible.
+This means that the file must be a PDF 1.6 or 1.7 file.
+These PDF versions have been around for more than 10 years so compatibility should not be a problem.

 - There are a number of compression algorithms for PDF files.
 Some of the newer algorithms may pose problems in older workflows so it is best to check if this is the case.
 The PDF/X-1a file format that GWG recommends to use already includes a number of restrictions on the types of data compression that can be used.

-- PDF 1.6 and later have a page scaling parameter which should not be used.
-To keep things straightforward, it is best to assume that a file is created 1:1, unless there are clear guidelines that are known by all parties involved.
+- PDF 1.6 and later have a page scaling parameter that should not be used.
+To keep things straightforward, it is best to assume that a file is created 1:1 unless there are clear guidelines that are known by all parties involved.

 - A PDF file can contain custom halftone definitions.
 Since such a definition can lead to output at the wrong screen ruling or with the wrong dot shape, it is better to check that the file has no custom halftone data.